Interdisciplinary Studies (BA or BS)

 To complete the bachelor’s degree in 4 years, you must successfully complete a minimum of 15 credits each semester or have a plan to make up credits over the course of the 4 years.
 For example, if you take 14 credits one semester, you need to take 16 credits in another semester.
 Credits completed must count toward your program requirements (major, option, minor, certificate, general education or free electives).

-- Articulate how their own program of study contributes to their understanding of what it means to be educated.
+- Take control of their education by designing their own customized degree, articulating how their own program of study contributes to their understanding of what it means to be educated, and developing skills to be a lifelong learner.

 Career Paths for Interdisciplinary Studies graduates are unlimited.
 From the moment they create their individualized major, IDS students are thinking about their intellectual journey, their life work, and how they can continue to engage their passions in the world after graduation.
 We work closely with the Academic and Career Advising Center to help students prepare for the world beyond the PSU campus.